symfony/symfony-docs/security/ldap.rst

 **type**: ``string`` **default**: ``null``

-This is your read-only user's password, wich will be used to authenticate against the LDAP server in order to fetch the user's information.
+This is your read-only user's password, which will be used to authenticate against the LDAP server in order to fetch the user's information.

 default_roles